Skip to main content

 /statusShow CLI status and project information

-/curate [context] [@files]Curate context to the context tree (use @filepath for file references)
+/curate [context] [@paths]Curate context to the context tree (use @path for file or folder references)

 /query <query> (alias: /q)Query and retrieve information from context tree